 At the beginning of Shed 1, we realised we were going to have a lot of spare citrus fruit as we use fresh zest in our gins.
 So, Zoe started making Gin Jelly Marmalade and we would ask for donations.
 We realised this would be a great way to raise money for charity, and so those donations went into our Marmalade Fund.
 We then started our Bottle Return scheme.
-People bring their empty bottles to us at markets and shows, and to some of our stockists (see Stockists’ list for participants) and in return we refund a few pence for each bottle and add a few pence to our fund.
+People returned their empty bottles to us, and to some of our stockists (see Stockists’ list for participants) and in return we added a few pence to our fund.
 Not only does this raise some money for causes, but also means our bottles get reused – a tick for the environment.
 The money from the Marmalade Fund is then donated to worthy causes each year.

 Now, due to it’s great success, we sell our Marmalade as one of Shed 1’s official products and we put £2 from each jar we sell into the Marmalade Fund.
-We continue our Bottle Return scheme and hope to grow it now we have our own shop front in The Old Calf Shed.
-For every small bottle and marmalade jar you return, we’ll refund you 10p and give 10p to charity.
+We have continued our Bottle Return scheme and for every small bottle and full sized marmalade jar you return, we’ll give 10p to charity.
 For every large bottle, we donate 20p to charity.
 Continuing our vision to find a practical way raise money for charity, part of each sale from our Face Masks and Sanitiser are also added to the fund.